anisa-bila/DisasterM3/DisasterM3_paper_summary.md

 ## Conclusion

 DisasterM3 was structured with a pipeline of disaster-related reasoning tasks for VLMs that are limited to comprehensive scene understanding.
-Further fine-tuning of models are operated to provide better responses and report of disaster assessment and classification.
+Further fine-tuning of models is performed to provide better responses and reports of disaster assessment and classification.

 ## References